Maintaining Your Status

 Optional Practice Training (OPT)

 OPT must relate to your major or course of study, and although you can

-apply for 12 months of OPT at each education level, you must have your EAD card
+apply for 12 months of OPT at each education level, you must have your employment authorization document (EAD) card

 before you begin working.